Customer contact centre

 This is just a quick check to ensure you are okay and to provide a signposting service to any support that may be available for you.
 We will always introduce ourselves and will not ask you for any personal or financial information.

-During the coronavirus pandemic, our Trades team are continuing to prioritise emergency repairs and are working through the non-emergency repairs that were reported to us in lockdown – these will be completed as soon as possible.
-Our contractors are continuing to carry out essential gas and electrical inspection and servicing.
+During the coronavirus pandemic, our Trades team are currently continuing to prioritise emergency repairs and are working through the non-emergency repairs that were reported to us in lockdown – these will be completed as soon as possible.
+Similarly our contractors are currently continuing to carry out essential gas and electrical inspection and servicing.
 These teams will check with tenants to make sure they are not isolating or have symptoms of Covid-19.

 This means that when you call us to report a repair we will assess whether it is essential for someone to attend.

 Please be honest in your response to enquiries made by our staff and contractors.
 It will help us to protect all our tenants, staff and contractors in the manner that Government has requested.
 This measure has been put in place for the health & safety of our tenants, staff and contractors and follows the current Government guidance to reduce social contact as much as possible.

 Emergency repairs are classed as those where there is a risk to health and safety or where we need to take quick action to prevent damage to your home or neighbouring property.
 Some examples are:

 - Loss of toilet facility where there are no other facilities at the property

 - Personal security – door locks, access control systems - where these present a risk to security and there is no other means of access

 - Immediate structural issues and risk of collapse